Alex's DBZ RPG

 Ki Battles

-Like grappling, ki battles are unique to battling.
-If when in a battle you are staring down a powerful ki blast shot at you from your opponent, you might want to block or dodge it.
-In battles, however, you have a third option: meet it with your own ki blast.
-Doing this will result in a ki battle or a cancel.
+Like grappling, Ki Battles are unique to battling.
+If when in a battle you are staring down a powerful Ki Attack shot at you from your opponent, you might want to block or dodge it.
+In battles, however, you have a third option: meet it with your own Ki Attack.
+Doing this will result in a Beam Struggle or a Blast Cancel.
+The current mechanics for these are as follows:

 - Ki Spent